+Exchange rate (RM: £)

+At Statement

+of Financial Average for

-Exchange r ate (RM: £) At Statement of Financial Position date Average for year Year ended 31 December 2018 Year ended 31 December 2017 5.27 5.47 5.39 5.53
+Position date year

+Year ended 31 December 2018 5.27 5.39

+Year ended 31 December 2017 5.47 5.53

 Taxation

 Taxation on the income statement for the financial period comprises current and deferred tax.
 Current tax is the expected amount of taxes payable in respect of the taxable profit for the financial period and is measured using the tax rates that have been enacted at the Statement of Financial Position date.